CRM Benefits

 Wholesale & distribution CRM helps sales reps cultivate new leads and nurture ongoing relationships.
 Reps log sales activities, record customer notes, and foster internal collaboration.
 These activities result in higher sales and better customer service.

 CRM tools place most of their focus on either the “management” or the “customer” side of the business.
 “Management” enables sales teams to manage the lead prospecting and qualification process.
 The “customer” side focuses on cultivating long-term relationships.
-While a combination of both sides is necessary, distribution CRMs tend to lean towards the “customer”.
+While combining both sides is necessary, distribution CRMs tend to lean toward the “customer.”

 CRMs built for distribution companies assist in getting actionable customer insights.
 This real-time data helps their salesforce to convert leads into buyers.
 It automates intensive customer-centric processes and provides marketing and sales management tools.
-These features also assist with supply chain management, procurement, inventory-planning, et al.
+These features also assist with supply chain management, procurement, inventory planning, etc.

 • Manage accurate customer contact information